 Atrial fibrillation (AF) is a progressive condition affecting around 1-2% of the UK population, disproportionately older people, and is a significant risk factor for stroke.(1) Effective management of AF and the associated stroke risk is important for reducing additional mortality and morbidity risks that result from the condition.
 Oral anticoagulants (OACs) reduce the risk of stroke, but can cause major bleeding events which may result in death or severe disablement.
 (2)

-They are also relatively expensive, either directly due to drug acquisition costs in the case of newer drugs like dabigatran or rivaroxaban, or indirectly due to monitoring costs in the case of warfarin.
+OACs impose a cost burden, either directly due to drug acquisition costs in the case of newer drugs like dabigatran or rivaroxaban, or indirectly due to monitoring costs in the case of warfarin.
 As a result of this, it is important to identify those patients for whom the benefits are most likely to outweigh the risks, and so a range of diagnostic tools are used to identify patients higher risk patients, including clinical prediction rules using patient history and characteristics.
 It should be noted that even where an intervention is clinically effective it does not necessarily follow that the intervention is also cost effective.

 The decision to prescribe OACs depends on clinical judgement about whether the decreased risk of stroke outweighs the increased risk of severe side effects, in particular potentially fatal major bleeding events.
 Presently, the assessment about the balance of risks is made using a clinical prediction rule, such as CHADS2, which use demographic and clinical characteristics to produce a stroke risk score.(3) If this score is at or exceeds a threshold, the decision to prescribe OACs is made.

-The populations are patients with newly diagnosed AF.
+The populations to be modelled are patients with newly diagnosed AF.
 Based on clinical history, they will either have an initial CHADS2 risk score of zero or one point.
 This study assesses whether performing an additional, slightly more expensive diagnostic test in the population of interest would lead to better clinical outcomes on average (clinical effectiveness).
-If such additional testing is clinically effective, it is also important to evaluate whether the additional health benefits are proportionate to the additional costs accrued, and the additional testing is cost effective at standard NICE decision-making thresholds.
-The additional diagnostic test of interest is transthoracic echocardiography (TTE), a non invasive procedure that allows imaging of the heart and blood flow.
+If such additional testing is clinically effective, it is also important to evaluate whether the additional health benefits are proportionate to the additional costs accrued, and whether the additional testing is cost effective at standard NICE decision-making thresholds.
+The additional diagnostic test of interest is transthoracic echocardiography (TTE), a non-invasive procedure that allows imaging of the heart and blood flow.

-In this study a discrete event simulation (DES) model was developed to model the long-term implications of performing TTEs in the population of interest when making the decision whether to prescribe OACs.
+In this study a discrete event simulation (DES) model was developed to simulate the long-term implications of performing TTEs in the population of interest when deciding whether to prescribe OACs.
 Patients whose CHADS2 scores are below the threshold at which the OAC would be prescribed are additionally assessed using TTE.
 If TTE identifies at least one type of left atrial abnormality (LA ABN), which has been shown to lead to an increased stroke risk,(4) then they are also prescribed OACs.
 As a result of this, more people will be prescribed OACs when TTE is included in the diagnostic package than when it is not, so any potential cost savings would be as a result of preventing strokes and the costs to the NHS that result from them.

 Methods